seerge/g-helper/docs/README.md

 If you like this app, please [star :star: it on Github](https://github.com/seerge/g-helper) and spread a word about it!

-If you post about app - please include a link.
+If you post about the app - please include a link.
 Thanks.

 ![Screenshot 2023-03-30 115149](https://user-images.githubusercontent.com/5920850/228799078-bc93148f-6580-4319-b9e6-fbde4d246cd2.png)